barcek/aliesce/README.md

 Arguments provided in-file are simply placed above the initial tag line, arranged in the usual order, whether on a single line or multiple.
 They are processed each time the file is handled by aliesce.

 Arguments passed directly on the command line are processed first, followed by those in the file, with the latter overriding the former in the event that an option is selected using both approaches.

+## Piping

+One or more paths can be piped to `aliesce` to append the content at each to the source file as a script, auto-preceded by a tag line including the `!` character, then exit.

 ## Getting started